M0JXD/morse-recognition-trainer/README.md

 A simple cross platform app to learn morse using a sort of Koch inspired method.
 Built with C and Raylib.

+## Download
+I currently make binaries for Linux and Windows.
+You can download them on the [releases page](https://github.com/M0JXD/morse-recognition-trainer/releases).
+I'm planning to make a release for Android.

+You can also try it out on the web here, although you're progress might now be saved: https://m0jxd.github.io/morse-recognition-trainer/

+Due to not owning Apple devices and an [unwillingness to break their EULA's](https://www.google.com/search?q=is+cross+compiling+for+mac+allowed&hl=en), macOS binaries are not provided, although it should build and run. iOS is waiting on Raylib to gain iOS support, but likewise I couldn't provide binaries anyways...

 ## User Guide

 When not in Lesson Mode, clicking/tapping/typing the letters will simply play the morse for that letter, letting you know in the at the bottom which letter is playing.
 This is useful if you want to hear the letters outside of lessons.
 The letters will still be highlighted with your progress from Lesson Mode.